Cinnamon Cockatiel vs White-Faced Cockatiel: Key Differences

 Isabelle Cockatiel: Discovering the Pale Beauty

 The isabelle cockatiel, also known as the cinnamon pied cockatiel, is a captivating variety that boasts a combination of the cinnamon mutation with the pied pattern.
-This results in a bird with a bright yellow face and a body dappled with patches of pale yellow and cinnamon.
+Some cockatiel mutations, like the isabelle cockatiel, can have red eyes.
+This results in a bird with a bright yellow face and a white body dappled with patches of pale yellow and cinnamon.
 The pied pattern is random and can lead to a wide range of appearances, from birds with just a few cinnamon spots to those almost entirely covered in the warm hue.
 The isabelle cockatiel is a favorite among pet bird owners for its gentle appearance and the pleasant contrast it offers to the more common colorations.

 For those looking to add an isabelle cockatiel to their family, the best bet is to visit reputable bird stores or breeders like Barbara Rost, known for her expertise in breeding various cockatiel mutations.
 When bringing home an isabelle cockatiel, it’s essential to consider whether you’d prefer to have their wings clipped for safety.
 While some owners choose to do so to prevent escape or injury, others opt to allow their pet birds the freedom to fly within a safe environment.
 Regardless of the choice, ensuring that your isabelle cockatiel has a comfortable and enriching habitat is key to a long and happy companionship.